THE SAINTS OF ESSEX COUNTY

 During World War II, pilots, airmen and soldiers from Great Britain, Ireland, Poland, Czechoslovakia and Canada would walk the 1 mile from the air base to the small, simple and charming 1,300 years old church for worship and uplifting during the worst horrors of the world war.

 Essex county's geography, being by the sea, with over 350 miles of coastline and a multitude of ports, harbours and landing places has made it an important place of arrival and departure for pilgrims.

 Essex has an impressive faith history.
-The people of Essex, their faith and their welcoming hospitality and compassion have been important qualities from early history until today.
+The people of Essex, their faith and their welcoming hospitality, compassion and honesty have been important qualities from early history until today.